-1. All major and minor scales (harmonic) and arpeggios in all keys: 2 octaves, hands together, played in eighth-notes, with a minimum tempo of quarter note equals 60.
+1. All major and minor scales (harmonic) and arpeggios in all keys: 2 octaves, hands together, played in eighth-notes, with a minimum tempo of quarter note equal 60.

-2. Harmonic progressions (I IV I V7 I plus inversions) in all major and minor keys: hands together, played in quarter notes with a minimum tempo of quarter notes equals 60.
+2. Harmonic progressions (I IV I V7 I) in all major and minor keys: hands together, played in quarter notes with a minimum tempo of quarter notes equal 60.

 5. Sight-reading of pieces in appropriate style and tempo.